hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ```
 Angles in `geoLocation` must be in `deg` and altitude in `m`.

-Thus the first example above could be compactly represetned as:
+Thus the first example above could be compactly represented as:
 ```
 "geoLocation": [117.5, 37.1, 410.0]
 ```

+**Time-Varying Locations**

 If the measurement location changes over time, the `location` object can indicate the names of the
-parameters in the dataset that contain time-varying positions.
+parameters in the dataset that contain time-varying locations.
 If the time-varying position is
 present in more than one coordinate system, each can be referenced.
 Therefore, the `location`
 attribute is an array (outer array) consisting of an inner array of string parameter names.
 If a parameter has all the `vectorComponents` in it to full represent this position, then the